 A good third of pupils learn a musical instrument and do this alongside theatrical music groups and LAMDA.
 Over in the Senior School, expressive arts are an obvious strength and pupils look forward to the showcase events, as well as opportunities to work with local orchestras and music groups.
 During the pandemic, the school operated all of its music groups and undertook virtual events and concerts, many of which were shared with local care homes.

-Would-be thespians are also well catered for at St Margaret’s, with students routinely staring in TV, West End and film productions, such as actress Jodie Campbell (Bulletproof) who left St Margaret’s last year.
+Would-be thespians are also well catered for at St Margaret’s, with students routinely staring in TV, West End and film productions.
 The school works with a number of outside companies – including Splendid productions, The Paper Birds and Frantic Assembly, who visit the school to run workshops and give performances.
 Drama students also get to take full advantage of being so close to London with plenty of visits to the latest shows in the West End.

 Each year St Margaret’s puts on a whole school play or musical.
 This is accompanied by year-group productions, lower-school play and house plays across the year.
 St Margaret’s productions are pretty varied – from large-scale musicals to smaller ensemble pieces of thought-provoking theatre.
 Throughout the year, there are opportunities for year-group productions, speech and drama events, as well as the house drama competition.